ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ++ WhiteIsland.apk is an optimised positional tracking scene which should run smoothly on all devices even the S7.
 See option 1 on how to install.
 Use the controller touchped to fly forward and the trigger button to enable/disable real world boundary visualisation.
 (Will contain the latest updates)

+++ BoxyRoomCardboard.apk is build for Google Cardboard and Daydream ready devices.
+The app should run on every smartphone but positional tracking needs ARCore which is only supported by some newer smarthphones.
+Check out which devices support ARCore and install bevore installing the .apk file. https://developers.google.com/ar/discover/supported-devices ( Currently the controller is not supported so you have to walk through the room. ;) )

 ++ HelloARCore.apk is a small non GearVR app which can help you understand the scanning process of the ARCore app.
 This apk doesn't need to be signed because it isn`t a GearVR app, but the ARCore app must be installed.
 ARCore v1.0.0 can scan horizontal plains (floor/ceiling) and highly textured vertical plaines (posters/bookshelf).

-# Option 0 (quick option installing via sideloadVR):
+# Option 0 (quickest option):

+Cardboard (works with all non GearVR phones as well, if you can use daydream ready phone): Download the BoxyRoomCardboard.apk and install.
+Also install Google ARCore from the Play Store.

+GearVR: Installing is a bit more compicated because apps need to be signed.
-There is a positional tracking App not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
+There is a positional tracking app not developed by me available on sidloadVR (http://sideloadvr.com/detail.php?id=11424) which uses ARCore 1.0.0. and seems to work with S7, S8, S8+, Note8.
 The app has not jet implemented the latest improvements and is therefore still very jittery at the corners.
 It also doesn't hit 60 fps on the S7 and dose not support the S9 and S9+.

-# Option 1 (quick option installing the apk provided in this github repository):
+# Option 1 (quick option installing and sign the GearVR apk provided in this github repository):

 Download the WhiteIsland.apk.
-Get out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
+Find out your device ID https://startvr.co/how-to-get-your-samsung-gear-vr-device-id/.
 With the apk file and the device ID you can sign the apk yourself.
 How you can sign the apk is explained in this Youtube video https://www.youtube.com/watch?v=Ho1TbQozyO0.
 I recommend the option where you download the addosig.bat program to sign the apk.
 You can either follow the link under the Youtube page or download the Add OSIG.zip file containing the addosig.bat program directly from this repository.

 Another option for signing an .apk file is explained in this video https://www.youtube.com/watch?v=UkhA10S9VrY and you don't need to use the terminal for that option.
 Instead of Warp which doesn't seem to work anymore please use the app Device ID to acess your ID.
 You might also need to create your own asset folder when following the given steps.